Joe Zamora Rhetoric 16 April 2002

 While the case of Thomas Junta is the most recent, and perhaps most gruesome example of violence in youth sports, it is certainly not the first.
 In a little league game in 1999, a man coaching his son's team repeatedly punched the manager of the opposing team and was convicted of felony assault (Nack 87).
 In 2000 one man was sentenced to thirty days in jail for assaulting a sixteen-year old referee, and another man faced punishment after he punched a fourteen-year old soccer player in the face (87).
 Also last year, police had to become involved in a riot which erupted at the end of a football game involving eleven to thirteen-year olds (88).
 And lastly, a Pennsylvania policeman was convicted of corrupting a minor when he paid two dollars to a little league pitcher to hit a batter with a fastball (87).
 The list goes on, and the violence and corruption continues to become more barbaric.
 The children themselves have responded to this trend of violence with unequivocal clarity.
 A recent study by Michigan State University reported that "of the 20 million American kids who participate in organized sports, starting as early as age four, about 14 million will quit before the age of 13 . . . mostly because of adults [who] have turned the playing of games into a joyless and negative experience" (qtd. in Nack 88).

 There are several practices that can be put into effect which would inhibit the further occurrence of violence in children's sports.
 Swimming instructor, Melinda Shmitt, found after parents showed up at practices with stop-watches, yelling for the kids to swim harder, the only solution was to ban parents from the pool deck (94).
 This is a great example of how to send a message to parents of participants that vulgar and violent behavior will not be allowed to take place at their child's event.
 Charles Bucher wrote, in sporting events "violence [should] be abhorred, particularly because it interferes with proper play, detracts from excellent player performance, and is barbaric in nature" (221).
 Strict penalties imposed on the players for participation in violent practices, such as the exchange of points, or a time out from the game, would be a great deterrent for those who might otherwise be tempted to become violent on the playing field.
 Perhaps the most effective solution, however, would be a collective change in attitude among individuals involved in organized youth sports.
-Bucher offered these words in regard to the demise of excess amounts of violence in children's sports:
+Bucher offered these words in regard to the demise of excess amounts of violence in children's sports: The real and best solution, however, to the problem of violence is a change in attitude on the part of all persons concerned.
+The ideals of playing within the spirit as well as the letter of the rules, defeating one's opponent when at one's best, and having respect for the other player will, if subscribed to by professional and amateur players, coaches, spectators, sport entrepreneurs, and the public in general eradicate violence from the playing fields and sports arenas in the United States.
+(221) Indeed, if there is to be a reduction in the amount of violence surrounding children's sports, great change will have to be made, and priorities will have to be reexamined.

 While there are pronounced benefits for children who participate in youth sports, the level of violence associated with them is appalling.
 Both on and off the field, violence continues to become a mainstay of children's sports.
 This is unacceptable and should be stopped before it is allowed to flourish.
 Excessive violence in youth sports is harmful to children.
 Knowing this, it is imperative that actions be taken to eliminate it.